Customer journey mapping in retail: increasing perceived safety and trust in a supermarket

 Perceived safety and actual safety can be two quite different things.
 The same is true for a company that is convinced of its high safety standards, and the customer who depends on their own perception based on evidence.

 Therefore, a big part of making customers feel safe again also depends on the organizations themselves.
 They need to ask themselves: Do the customers know how much the supermarket cares?
 Do they feel as protected as they can?
 And above all, do they know where they need to watch out on their own, and when they can just rely on the supermarket measures?

 On the journey map you will find the experience of two personas: Paul, an elderly person belonging to the risk group, and Emma, a young girl.
 They have different needs, habits, and fears when going shopping.

-Also, this map is based on the current situation in Austria.
-Different governments have different policies and take different measures.
+Also, this map is based on the situation in Austria in 2020.
+Different governments had different policies and take different measures.
 Journey maps might therefore vary a lot depending on what point of time and in which specific context you’re analyzing.